Pulau Senol is located to the northeast of Tarempa, at about a 30 minute speedboat ride. By pompong, it takes about 1.5 hours or so to reach Senol.

 This makes Senol Island not only ideal for snorkeling and stand-up paddling, but for fishing too, particularly from or opposite its more rugged eastern coast, where the sea floor drops of to quite a bit deeper than the island's west flank.

-On the way to Pulau Penjalin for a day trip there?
-Then Senol makes for a great stop-over too.
+On the way to Pulau Penjalin for a weekend trip there?
+Then Senol makes for a great stop-over.

 During the monsoon Senol is exposed to the winds and waves, especially its eastern side, so during this season, typically from November to February, Senol isn't really suitable, or indeed accessible, for recreational purposes.

-Looking for a great day in a little castaway island that offers both land and water-based activities?
-Pulau Senol is the place to go.
+As for the remainder of the year, if you're looking for a great day in a little castaway island that offers fun land as well as water-based activities, then Pulau Senol is the place to be.

 Have an enquiry about Pulau Senol?
 Send it here...